WahabJI/Dunya-Flight-Searcher/README.md

 # Dunya-Flight-Searcher
 Dunya is a flight search engine made to find destinations that meet personal traveler preferences.
+This project started out at the CodeRED 2022 Hackathon and is being continued here.